xli1224/stephenmcd.github.com/_posts/tumblr/2010-09-28-on-modern-web-development.md

-Inversely we have PHP that while typically deployed on a LAMP stack built with security in mind, the language itself makes writing secure applications an extemely disciplined task.
+Inversely we have PHP that while typically deployed on a LAMP stack built with security in mind, the language itself makes writing secure applications an extremely disciplined task.
 One need look no further than the [ongoing range of security issues](http://secunia.com/advisories/product/6745/?task=advisories) that have plagued applications such as Wordpress over the years: SQL injection, cross site scripting (XSS), remote code execution - it's like an